nadzweb/silverstripe-advancedfaq/README.md

 # Advanced faq module for SilverStripe #

 ## Introduction ##
 The advancedfaq module allows you to add faqs on your SilverStripe website.
-Each faq object can have multiple tags and single sections attached to it.
+Each faq object can have multiple faq-tags and one faq-section attached to it.

 ## Usage